DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-11-29-collecting-more-useful-information-about-why-trainees-withdraw.md

 - uses the list of withdrawal reasons from the old database of trainee teachers and providers (DTTP) - some of these reasons are unclear, very similar or rarely used
 - only collects more details if the user selects ‘for another reason’, so usually we only know the general reason why a trainee withdrew
 - only allows the user to select one reason
-- is only used for trainees added manually, which means that it excludes most trainees on courses run by higher education institutions
+- is only used for trainees added manually, which means that it excludes most trainees on courses run by higher education institutions - but we expect it to be used by all training providers eventually

 ## Analysis

 We looked at the withdrawal reasons used in the 2021 to 2022 academic year.
-With the most frequently used listed first, they were:
+With the most common listed first, they were:

 - personal reasons
 - unknown